Introduction to Gold Prospecting in Arizona

 - Best season: Winter only (deadly summer temperatures)

-Pro Tip: This is rattlesnake country—always watch your step and check your equipment before reaching in!
+Pro Tip: This is rattlesnake country—always watch your step and check your equipment before reaching in.
+A good GPS or offline navigation app and plenty of water are just as important here as your favorite gold pan.

 11. Vulture Mine Area, Maricopa County

-The Vulture Mine was Arizona’s most productive gold mine, yielding over $200 million in gold (at today’s prices).
-While the mine itself is private property, the surrounding desert washes on BLM land can be prospected and still produce gold.
+The Vulture Mine was Arizona’s most productive gold mine, yielding over $200 million in gold at today’s prices.
+While the mine itself is private property, the surrounding desert washes on BLM land can be prospected and still produce fine gold and the occasional picker.

 - Accessibility: Good road access to general area